 This project works at the analytic crossroads of anthropology and science studies, and is broadly concerned with the sociology of knowledge.
-Its central aim is to explore how natural and social scientists and humanities scholars produce “useful,” “impactful,” policy-relevant knowledge about global environmental change, and how their knowledge practices relate to others within and beyond the academy.
+Its central concern is to explore how natural and social scientists and humanities scholars produce “useful,” “impactful,” policy-relevant knowledge about global environmental change, and how their knowledge practices relate to others within and beyond the academy.

 A wide range of scientists, funders and decision makers today insist that collaboration is key to producing new and useful knowledge.
 Yet collaboration itself has received relatively little scholarly attention.
 This project parallels our other projects and investigates “collaboration:” not as self-evident “best practice” or elixir for innovation, but as an object of enquiry and explicit theorization.